 So who owns Hodor, and its main yacht, you might be wondering?
-The boat belongs to Lorenzo Fertitta, a successful Las Vegas casino owner and the former CEO of the Ultimate Fighting Championship.
-The Fertitta family owns the Red Rock Resort in Las Vegas as well as Station Casinos, which have 21 casino locations across the United States.
+While superyacht ownership is always shrouded in mystery and layers, there are several outlets claiming the boat belongs to Lorenzo Fertitta, a successful Las Vegas casino owner and the former CEO of the Ultimate Fighting Championship.
+The Fertitta family owns the Red Rock Resort in Las Vegas as well as Station Casinos, which have 21 locations across the United States.
 The Fertittas sold their share of the UFC to entertainment conglomerate WME-IMG in 2016 for a whopping $4 billion.

 'Shadow yachts' are becoming more commonplace as billionaires commission ever-bigger superyachts requiring more support.
 Amazon's Jeff Bezos was just linked to a 417 foot $500 million superyacht that's currently in production that will also include a 246 foot support ship.
 There's no word if Bezos' yacht will have a boat, inside a boat, inside another boat, the way Hodor does, but one can probably assume it'll have a couple extra toys aboard.